You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Unfortunately, hitting hard works.

-You know, I've seen a lot of the ads that every campaign ran against Trump too.
+You know, I've seen a lot of the ads that every campaign ran against Trump, too.

-Some people do it a little more cleverly, and they have others do it for them or ads speak for them in in their attacks.
+Some people do it a little more cleverly, and they have others do it for them or ads speak for them in their attacks.

 Does that make sense to you?